 How many complaints are there against Columbia Collection Service?

 As of January 2019, the BBB has closed 18 complaints against Columbia Collection Service in the preceding three years, with 3 complaints closed in the previous 12 months.
 All of those complaints were concerned with billing and collection issues.
 Since May 2015, the Consumer Financial Protection Bureau (CFPB) has closed 21 complaints against CCS.
 Justia lists at least 7 cases of civil litigation involving CCS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CCS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints